lfph/sig-contributor-experience/README.md

 Welcome to Linux Foundation Public Health!
 There are a number of ways you can get involved with LFPH, outlined below.
 For additional details, [check out our FAQs](https://github.com/lfph/sig-contributor-experience/blob/master/FAQ.md).

 ## Get involved in the LFPH Ecosystem
 A great first step for any path of involvement is to [join the LFPH Slack](https://slack.lfph.io).
-There are dedicated channels for SIGs, as well as an [#onboarding channel](https://lfpublichealth.slack.com/messages/onboarding) for any  questions about getting started.
+Please, introduce yourself in the [#introductions](https://lfpublichealth.slack.com/messages/introductions) channel and then go to the [#sig-contributor-experience](https://lfpublichealth.slack.com/messages/sig-contributor-experience) channel with questions about getting started.

 ## Help out on LFPH-hosted projects
 The following projects are hosted by LFPH and open to contributor development.